heronimus/Cronos-POS-Node-Helm-GitOps/README.md

 ### - Configuration/Deliverables

-- `/web-server-proxy`: contains Nginx proxy configuration and Docker setup files for Blockchain RPC (Tendermint & Cosmos)
+- dir: `/web-server-proxy`: contains Nginx proxy configuration and Docker setup files for Blockchain RPC (Tendermint & Cosmos)

-- `/web-server-proxy/access-log.log`: proxy access logs from benchmark testing, viewable at [https://grafana.cronos.heronimus.id/public-dashboards/e41fde8e52a34c0c96c6f139d1aa5323?orgId=1](https://grafana.cronos.heronimus.id/public-dashboards/e41fde8e52a34c0c96c6f139d1aa5323?orgId=1)
+- dir: `/web-server-proxy/access-log.log`: Access logs generated during benchmark testing can be found in this directory.
+The logs are also accessible through a Grafana dashboard at [https://grafana.cronos.heronimus.id/public-dashboards/e41fde8e52a34c0c96c6f139d1aa5323?orgId=1](https://grafana.cronos.heronimus.id/public-dashboards/e41fde8e52a34c0c96c6f139d1aa5323?orgId=1)

 - How should we distribute these client certificates?